Epsilon-Lee/Epsilon-Lee.github.io/_posts/blog/2020-02-20-paper-notes-generalization-memorization-continuum.md

 ---

-### Insights
+### Derived Insights

-- This work is conducted along a very logical line of research thinkings and questions which can be referred to as a gold guideline of carrying out research:
+- (**A longer *objective* summary**) This work is conducted along a very logical line of research thinkings and questions which can be referred to as a gold guideline of carrying out research:
   - *firstly*, they propose the importance of understanding the learning phenomenon of deep neural networks from ***memorization*** of specific irregular training instances to abstraction (or ***generalization***) of relatively more regular instances.
 They argue by an example of human learning verb usage with reflections to further instantiate their motivation, which I think is very approriate and persuasive;
   - *secondly*, they give the definition of their proposed instance-wise *C-Score* and initially show some images from ImageNet that are labeled with their C-Score to demonstrate its capability to capture regularities to irregular cases.
   - *thirdly*, they provide approximation of calculating C-Score according to the original definition, to actually calculate it along three reasonable sized image datasets, namely, MNIST, CIFAR-10, CIFAR-100.
 And they show a nice visualization of a 2-D Countour distribution map on ImageNet which furthermore states the importance of variance of the C-Score in each class: larger the variance is, more diverse the instances that class has.